 Acetal Vs Delrin: Porosity

 The structure of Delrin consists of a lower density that accommodates tiny voids.
 This characteristic may allow the penetration of gas and liquids.
-On the other side, POM is non-porous and, therefore, fit for use in food and medical uses.
+On the other side, POM is non-porous and, therefore, fit for use in food and medical applications.

 Acetal Vs Delrin: Application